TEP BAR

 • Recommended

-TEP has been on Soi Nana since 2015, making the case that Thai classical music belongs in a bar where people are drinking seriously and having a good time.
-The argument holds.
-The live lineup rotates through different Thai classical and folk ensembles.
-The cocktail list is built around Thai spirits and aged rum, infused with herbs and spices that have been soaking long enough to develop actual character.
-The space itself sits in a row of old shophouses, low-lit and unhurried.
+TEP has been on Soi Nana since 2015, making the case that Thai classical music belongs in a bar where people are drinking properly and having a good time.
+The argument still holds.
+The live line-up rotates through Thai classical and folk ensembles, while the cocktail list is built around Thai spirits and aged rum infused with herbs and spices that have had time to develop actual character.
+The space sits in a row of old shophouses, low-lit and unhurried.

 TEP BAR 69–71 Soi Nana, Pom Prap Sattru Phai.
 Open daily 6pm–2am.
 Tel.
 098 467 2944